RyanClementsHax/notes/architecture/distributedSystems/distributedSystems.md

   - it is possible that some service on the receiving end of the message queue will receive the message before the replica it queries to get the value has the most recent write
 - in short, you can't guarantee that data will be consistent by the time a message is received on the receiving end of one of these channels
 - you need to provide some guarantee like linearizability to make this work

+## Idempotence

+- a very good property to have as it improve fault tolerance
+- it does rely on the system to preserve order, be deterministic, and no other node can update thee same value
+- can create exactly once semantics using this

 ## Misc